How to eliminate debt on your credit card using debt consolidation and balance transfer credit cards

 Switching to a Debit Card

-The best way to take control of your debt and stop spending more than you earn is to stop using your credit card.
+The ultimate way to take control of your debt and stop spending more than you earn is to stop using your credit card.
 It sounds simple enough, but spending only the money which has come in as wages in a week can be a hard habit to get back into, especially if you are used to always having those extra funds on a credit card.

 Reacquaint Yourself With Cash